1.1 Scope

 Where:

-- Nominal active chilled beam width/dimensions is the size of the active cooling element excluding architectural components that do not affect product cooling performance
+- The active width and active length of a product are the nominal dimensions of the active cooling element, excluding any architectural components that do not affect product cooling performance.

 - All other terms are as defined in BS EN 15116:2008